jaikrishnaverma-dev/ChatApp_with_MERN_stack/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by jai krishna verma.
 Special thanks to [Any contributors or resources you'd like to mention].

 ## License